MislavJaksic/Prototyping/WebProgramming/HTMLTutorial/README.md

 know what is behind the link: (PDF, 10MB), (requires Flash) or (stream opens up in another tab).

-Use download attribute wh nelinking to a download.
+Use download attribute when linking to a download.

-Construct the nevigattion menu at the top or to the sides.
+Construct the navigation menu at the top or to the sides.

 When linking to an email use mailto: schema.

 ### Advanced HTML formatting

-Description lists: <dl> in which there are >description term and description description.
+Description lists: <dl> in which there are description terms and description descriptions.
 <dl>
   <dt>A</dt>
   <dd>Apple</dd>